-Artistic compositions (colors, forms, textures, patterns, etc.) found in Africa's natural world.
-Includes black and white compositions and macrophotography.
+Artistic compositions (the colors, forms, textures, patterns, etc.) found in Africa's natural world.

-The Mkapa Awards Judging Panel will review all entries and will select finalists based on overall appeal, originality, conformity to rules, technical quality, and artistic merit.
+The Mkapa Awards Judging Panel reviews all entries and selects finalists based on overall appeal, originality, conformity to rules, technical quality, and artistic merit.
 The distinguished panel represents a deep understanding of natural history and progressive conservation strategies, photographic expertise, and technical evaluation skills, all with a shared passion for Africa's wildlife and people, and with the highest ethics in their respective fields.
 The judges include accomplished wildlife photographers, leading conservation professionals, highly regarded safari guides, and youth conservation activists.

 Craig Sholley, Senior Vice President, AWF, Washington, D.C., USA.
 Contest Co-founder, Photographer, AWF Safari Leader.

 Craig's experiences with wildlife and conservation began in 1973 as a Peace Corps volunteer in Zaire.
 As an L.S.B.
 Leakey grant researcher in the late 1970s, he studied mountain gorillas with Dian Fossey and, in 1987, became director of Rwanda's Mountain Gorilla Project, of which African Wildlife Foundation was a sponsor.
 Craig has acted as Scientific Advisor for the award-winning IMAX film, "Mountain Gorilla," and with National Geographic, he surveyed the conservation status of mountain gorillas in the aftermath of Rwanda's civil war.
 Craig's direct involvement with AWF began as a Senior Associate and member of AWF's Board of Trustees, and now serves as Senior Vice President.